Should nurses strike? Weighing the decision for individual nurses

 5. Can you absorb the replacement worker risk?
 If you’re planning to leave this employer in the near future, the return-to-work calculus is different than if this is your long-term job.

-Recent nursing strikes: what actually happened
+Recent nursing strikes: what happened

 These cases illustrate the range of outcomes: strikes can be short and decisive or long and grinding.
 The duration correlates with management’s access to replacement staffing, the union’s strike fund depth, and whether either side has a clear leverage advantage.